josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 ### Two-way data binding isn't hard and it isn't a bad idea

+Or, a better title for this section might be: <strong>forms just aren't supposed to be that hard</strong>.

 I think it's important to remember that React was created by Facebook, in order to solve Facebook's unique set of problems.

 One of React's strongest opinions—that data should flow only one way (top down)—is a good example of how the engineering challenges of Facebook in the early 2010s indelibly shaped React's architecture.